jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 ### Purpose

-- To compare the computational efficiency of the two formulations.
+- To compare the computational efficiency of the polar and rectangular formulations of the model.
   - WHY???

 <br>